MrZhuNi/salome_shape/src/FeaturesPlugin/doc/fillFeature.rst

 .. centered::
    **Fill operation**

-Here it is necessary to select main objects and tool objects.
+- **Main Objects** contains a list of objects selected in the Object Browser or in the Viewer, which will be cut and filled by tool objects.

-**Apply** button creates the fill shape.
+-  **Tool Objects** contains a list of objects selected in the Object Browser or in the Viewer, which will cut and filled the main objects.

-**Cancel** button cancels operation.
+- **See preview** button shows a result of the operation.

 **TUI Command**:  *model.addFill(Part_doc, mainObjects, toolObjects)*